dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

 If you're a platform owner and you don't have a platform partner user on Dockstore, please:

 1. :doc:`Create a Dockstore account </getting-started/register-on-dockstore>`, if you haven't already.
 You will use the credentials of this user to submit Dockstore metrics.
-2. Contact us via our `GitHub <https://github.com/dockstore/dockstore/issues>`_ issues or open a helpdesk ticket on `Discourse <https://discuss.dockstore.org/>`_ and we will give your Dockstore user a platform partner role.
+2. Contact us by opening a :ref:`helpdesk ticket<faq-contact-admins>` on `Discourse <https://discuss.dockstore.org/>`_ and we will give your Dockstore user a platform partner role.

 .. _Submit executions: